Karol G: 2019–2021: Ocean and KG0516

-In January 2019, the singer released the single "Secreto" (Secret) with Puerto Rican rapper Anuel AA; the song's accompanying music video confirmed the rumored romantic relationship between the two artists.
-The single reached #68 on the Billboard Hot 100 and #5 on the US Hot Latin Songs charts.
+In January 2019, the singer released the single "Secreto" (Secret) with Puerto Rican rapper Anuel AA; the song's accompanying music video confirmed the rumoured romantic relationship between the two artists.
+The single reached No. 68 on the Billboard Hot 100 and No. 5 on the US Hot Latin Songs charts.
 The song was inspired by the period of time in which Anuel AA and Karol G were dating but had not yet publicly discussed their relationship.
 The video's "power couple" aesthetic garnered comparisons to Beyoncé and Jay-Z, as well as Jennifer Lopez and Marc Anthony.
-Karol released the album Ocean on May 3, 2019.
-The album was inspired by a moment of peace and relaxation she experienced at the beach on the Spanish Canary Island of Tenerife; she traveled to the beaches of the Turks and Caicos Islands, as well as Saint Martin, to draw further inspiration for the album.
+Karol released the album Ocean on 3 May 2019.
+The album was inspired by a moment of peace and relaxation she experienced at the beach on the Spanish Canary Island of Tenerife; she travelled to the beaches of the Turks and Caicos Islands, as well as Saint Martin, to draw further inspiration for the album.
 Elias Leight of Rolling Stone reviewed the album by stating, "The power of Ocean is somewhat diminished by the fact that a third of these songs are already out" but opined that "the remaining tracks are impressively varied".

 In July 2019, Karol G collaborated with Anuel AA, Daddy Yankee, Ozuna and J Balvin for the song "China".
 The song samples, and is based on, singer Shaggy's 2000 hit, "It Wasn't Me".
-"China" debuted at #2 on Billboards Hot Latin Songs chart on the issue dated 3 August 2019, and topped both the Latin Digital Songs and Latin Streaming Songs charts with 1,000 downloads sold and 14.1 million streams.
+"China" debuted at No. 2 on Billboards Hot Latin Songs chart on the issue dated 3 August 2019, and topped both the Latin Digital Songs and Latin Streaming Songs charts with 1,000 downloads sold and 14.1 million streams.
 "China" was included on the Rolling Stone list of the 10 Best Latin Music Videos of July.
-Karol G premiered the song on American television on The Tonight Show Starring Jimmy Fallon on 10 January 2020.
-The song reached #1 on the Billboard Hot Latin Songs chart on 23 November 2019 and stayed on the chart for 25 weeks.
 Karol G released "Tusa", the first single from her album KG0516, on 7 November 2019.
 Tusa, a reggaeton song featuring Nicki Minaj, became a commercial success, eventually being nominated for Record of the Year and Song of the Year at the 21st Annual Latin Grammy Awards.
+Karol G premiered the song on American television on The Tonight Show Starring Jimmy Fallon on 10 January 2020.
+The song reached No. 1 on the Billboard Hot Latin Songs chart on 23 November 2019 and stayed on the chart for 25 weeks.

 In April 2020, Karol G released the single and video for "Follow" with Anuel AA, recording its entirety while in quarantine in Miami due to the COVID-19 pandemic.
 She also collaborated with the Jonas Brothers on the "flirtatious" song "X" which first appeared in the end credits of the group's documentary film Happiness Continues.
 Karol G and the Jonas Brothers filmed the song's accompanying music video on their iPhones, using the combined footage as a "clever way to get around the obvious challenge of trying to film a music video during the COVID-19 crisis".
 In October, "Bichota" was released as the album's official lead single, becoming viral online.